 If somehow you happen to run out of all of the types of vinegar, you may have a good substitute in your pantry or your yard.
-Most lemons or limes have a similar acidic level to that of vinegar, although each of these tart citrus fruits has 4 grams of carbohydrates.
-They’re also powerful enough that you only need half as much juice as vinegar.
+Most lemons or limes have a similar acidic level to that of vinegar, although each of these tart citrus fruits contain carbohydrates.
+They're also powerful enough that you only need half as much juice as vinegar.

 Vinegar can be a free food

 Beyond the many great uses of all these types of vinegars, consider that except for the seasoned and balsamic types, vinegars have few if any carbohydrates or calories.
 This makes it one of our few free foods.
 It doesn’t go bad and needs no refrigeration.
 It’s a household item as versatile as duct tape or WD-40 and costs even less per ounce.
 Think of it as a staple of your diet.